Shirley (novel): Style

-Unlike Jane Eyre, which is written in the first person and narrated by the title character, Shirley is narrated by an omniscient but unnamed third-person narrator.
+Unlike Jane Eyre, which is written in the first person and narrated by the title character, Shirley is narrated by an unnamed female third-person narrator, a Yorkshirewoman and younger friend of the Yorke family, looking back from the perspective of the late 1840s.
 For her third novel Villette, Brontë returned to first-person narration.

 Adaptations

 The novel has been adapted to the screen only once, in 1922.
 The silent adaptation was directed by A. V. Bramble and Carlotta Breese starred as the title character.

 In March 2014, BBC Radio 4 broadcast a ten-episode dramatisation by Rachel Joyce in the station's 15 Minute Drama slot.
 Narrated by Lesley Sharp, the series starred Joanne Froggatt as Caroline and Jemima Rooper as Shirley.

 Critical reception

 Coming soon after Jane Eyre, which was extremely successful, Shirley originally received a muted reception from critics.